sunchao/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ObserverNameNode.md

 Background
 -----------

-In a HA enabled HDFS cluster (for more information, check [HDFSHighAvailabilityWithQJM](./HDFSHighAvailabilityWithQJM.md)), there is a single Active NameNode and one or more Standby NameNode(s).
-The Active NameNode is responsible for serving all client requests, while Standby NameNode just keep the update-to-date information regarding the namespace, by tailing edit logs from JournalNodes, as well as block location information, by receiving block reports from all the DataNodes.
+In a HA-enabled HDFS cluster (for more information, check [HDFSHighAvailabilityWithQJM](./HDFSHighAvailabilityWithQJM.md)), there is a single Active NameNode and one or more Standby NameNode(s).
+The Active NameNode is responsible for serving all client requests, while Standby NameNode just keep the up-to-date information regarding the namespace, by tailing edit logs from JournalNodes, as well as block location information, by receiving block reports from all the DataNodes.
 One drawback of this architecture is that the Active NameNode could be a